tBaxter/re-cycled/posts/aug-2020/revisiting-principessa.md

 date: 2020-08-13
 tags:
   - principessa
+  - khs
+bike: KHS Aerosport
 layout: layouts/post.njk
 img_path: /img/aug-2020/principessa/
 ---

-The [Principessa](/tags/principessa/) has continued to earn a spot in the stable, and over time has just seemed to impress more with each passing day.
+The [Principessa](/bikes/{{ bike | slug }}/) has continued to earn a spot in the stable, and over time has just seemed to impress more with each passing day.
 It doesn't hurt that it's such a nice looking bike, but it's also very nice to ride, especially given it's pretty humble origins.
 Some recent upgrades have made it even nicer.

 <img src="{{ img_path }}pedal.jpg" alt="Shiny pedals.">